Having a child carries with it an enormous financial responsibility. According to the USDA, the average cost of raising a child tops $233,000.

-Unpaid child support is one of the largest debts in this country and while millions in tax dollars goes to help support children and provide medical care, a parent is still ultimately responsible.
-Just because one parent has decided to move on and leave a child either before or after birth they are still expected to help support their child.
+Unpaid child support is one of the largest debts in this country and while millions in tax dollars go to help support children and provide medical care, parents still have to assume individual responsibility.
+Understanding when child support must be paid and by whom is critical to understanding how to file for and collect it.

 How to File for Child Support

-Court orders are available through the local Child Support Agencies.
-You can choose to have the agencies represent you, you can get an attorney, or you can represent yourself.
+Court orders are available through your local child support agency.
+You can choose to have the agencies represent you, hire an attorney or represent yourself.
 An attorney is usually the best idea because they don’t have an emotional interest in the case and will not be swayed by excuses.
+Family law attorneys also have specialized knowledge and experience relevant to child support and custody issues.
 If you choose to represent yourself you need to be sure you’ve equipped with as much information as possible.

 Obtaining a Court Order

 Obtaining a court order is easier than it sounds and it’s something you’ll need to do if you want another party to have a legal obligation to pay child support.
 Without a court order, the other parent has no legal obligation and even though you may have agreed to mutual terms of payment you’ll have little recourse if they stop making payments.

 For assistance in collecting your child support, seek help through the Child Support Enforcement Agency in your area.
 They'll provide help in locating an out of state parent, provide free attorney advisers, and file information through the district attorney’s office.
 When a parent does not pay child support the agency will help you collect and file the proper paperwork to ensure you get paid.

 To collect from a non-paying parent out of state, the local district attorney’s office will file the proper paperwork with the court system.
 Your state court will contact the court in the state the non-paying parent is living in and begin the process of collecting.
 This doesn’t always work, so feel free to do your own detective work in locating the parent and their place of employment.
 The sooner they can be found, the faster you can get through the process.